aieditor-team/AiEditor/docs/index.md

 <h1>Markdown Friendly</h1>

-Be able to recognize and correctly render the basic syntax of Markdown, What you see is what you get,
-See results in real time.
+Be able to recognize and correctly render the basic syntax of Markdown, see results in real time.

 </div>